samrosean/Random-Weakly-Connected-DAG-Matlab/README.md

 2. Direct the random tree so that each edge only connects from an i to a j such i < j.

-3. Randomly add edges to the upper triangle randomly until the total number of edges is equal to m.
+3. Randomly add edges to the upper triangle until the total number of edges is equal to m.